See the evidence why continuity of care is at risk

 What Is Motivational Interviewing

-Motivational Interviewing is a therapeutic approach that blends empathy, active listening, and subtle guidance to help clients.
+Motivational Interviewing is a therapeutic approach that blends empathy, active listening, and subtle guidance to help patients.

 image